rgederin/java-memory-model/README.md

 Java String Pool — the special memory region where Strings are stored by the JVM.
 String pooling (aka string canonicalisation) is a process of replacing several String objects with equal value but different identity with a single shared String object.

+You can achieve this goal by keeping your own Map<String, String> (with possibly soft or weak references depending on your requirements) and using map values as canonicalised values.
+Or you can use String.intern() method which is provided to you by JDK.

+At times of Java 6 using String.intern() was forbidden by many standards due to a high possibility to get an OutOfMemoryException if pooling went out of control.
+Oracle Java 7 implementation of string pooling was changed considerably.

 ## Strings Interning

 Thanks to the immutability of Strings in Java, the JVM can optimize the amount of memory allocated for them by storing only one copy of each literal String in the pool.
 This process is called interning.